 3. Pay January Mortgage in December

 Similar to the pay your property taxes early trick, this allows you to deduct mortgage interest paid against next January in the current tax year.

 4. Donate to Charities

-Charitable donations are tax deductible as long as you can produce proof when requested.
-Non-cash donations are also tax deductible, but it’s a little more involved; especially if you donated more than $500 worth.
-Beside cash, here are some of the things you can donate:
+Charitable donations are tax-deductible as long as you can produce proof when requested.
+Non-cash donations are also tax-deductible, but it’s a little more involved; especially if you donated more than $500 worth.
+Besides cash, here are some of the things you can donate: